The seal of the Matanuska-Susitna Borough

 What Is ItAll purchases across the Borough; added on top of existing city sales taxes minus key exemptions as outlined in the ordinance

-What Is ChangesReduces property taxes but does not eliminate them because non-areawide, city, fire, road and special service mill rates are still in place
+What it ChangesReduces property taxes but does not eliminate them because non-areawide, city, fire, road and special service mill rates are still in place

-Potential Key ExemptionSeniors; 100% disabled veterans; if included in ordinance would reduce projected revenues by approximately $30 million
+Potential Key ExemptionSeniors; 100% disabled veterans; if included in ordinance would reduce projected sales tax revenues by approximately $12 million to $26.8 million

 What It MeansShifts more of the tax burden from property taxes to spending